 Linear dependence and linear independence.
-Definition of bases; reduction of a spanning set and extension of a linearly independent set to a basis; proof that all bases have the same size.
+Definition of a basis; reduction of a spanning set and extension of a linearly independent set to a basis; proof that all bases have the same size.
 Dimension of the space.
-Co-ordinates with respect to a basis.
+Coordinates with respect to a basis.